 The straightforward website features microinteractions, a dark theme, and a powerful flagship project that highlights Kassie's attention to detail, process, and decision making skills.

 Check it out to see another example of an early-stage (but highly effective) portfolio website.
-My full portfolio review is also coming live to my YouTube channel soon!

 You don’t need to limit your search for inspiration to instructional design portfolios.
 Many other creative professionals use portfolios to display their work: web designers, graphic designers, and product designers, just to name a few.